ben-mental-fitness/bsdrProject/Portfolio A/Project requirements.md

     - Donors (individuals/groups)
     - Other charities in area/sector
 - Environment - This would be the area in which the surveys are conducted in.
 They play a major role in the outcome of the resulting data, but also can then be in turn affected by the collected data.
 For instance if the environment was to be chosen for future improvement projects.
 - Interviewers - These are local researchers who conduct the collection of qualitative data from interviewees in the selected environment.
-They are told nothing about the organisation and project whose impact is being assessed, to reduces potenital bias from interviewees.
+They are told nothing about the organisation and project whose impact is being assessed, to reduces potential bias from interviewees.
 - Interviewees - Selected at random from the chosen environment, the interviewees provide the qualitative date.
 They answer a series of open-ended questions about changes in selected aspects of their lives and livelihoods over a specified period.
 Just like the environment, they affect the outcome of the collected data, but can also be affected by the date.
 - Ketl - Is a company focused on data management and helps our client migrate his data to the software MicroStrategy.
 - Coders - Take the raw field data and having been briefed about details of the project identifies and codes cause-and-effect statements in the data using the QuiP coding system.